ThunderGod13/Build-Over-Nether-roof/README.md

 but remember, finding the correct binary

-was nothing like patchinh
+was nothing like patching

 finding the correct binary was a huge job

-patchinh the game will be very easy since i am giving the correct binary with the file this project took tons of effort
+patching the game will be very easy since i am giving the correct binary with the file

+this project took tons of effort